vladganin/Python-Projects/README.md

 adding to a list ++ - list manipulation and functions practice

-testing.py - darwing lines exercise
+testing.py - drawing lines exercise